eth-cscs/spack-batteries-included/readme.md

   still required deps, but they should be installed on your system (hopefully).

 ## How does it work?
-`spack.x` consists of a slightly hacked version of the AppImage runtime concatenated with a big squashfs file which includes `bzip2`, `clingo`, `curl`, `git`, `gmake`, `gzip`, `openssl`, `patch`, `python`, `tar`, `unzip`, `xz`, `zstd` and their dependencies.
+`spack.x` consists of a slightly hacked version* of the AppImage runtime concatenated with a big squashfs file which includes `bzip2`, `clingo`, `curl`, `git`, `gmake`, `gzip`, `openssl`, `patch`, `python`, `tar`, `unzip`, `xz`, `zstd` and their dependencies.

+\* it uses zstd and dynamically links against libfuse.

 When you run `./spack.x [args]` it will use fusermount (through libfuse) to mount this squahfs file in a temporary directory, and then execute the entrypoint